open-contracting/yapw/docs/index.rst

    consumer.consume(callback, queue="messages", routing_keys=["a", "b"], decorator=discard)

+yapw uses a thread pool to run the consumer callback in separate threads.

 .. seealso::

-   :meth:`yapw.clients.Threaded.consume` for details on the consumer callback function signature.
+   :meth:`yapw.clients.Blocking.consume` for details on the consumer callback function signature.

 Channel methods
 ~~~~~~~~~~~~~~~